Mass mortality event: Fish (2016), Vietnam

-Mule deer (2017)
+Mule deer (2017), California

 In the Inyo National Forest in California, there are several records of large numbers of migrating mule deer falling to their deaths by slipping on ice while crossing mountain passes.
 This has occurred when heavy snowfalls have persisted until fall, and have been turned to ice by frequent thawing and refreezing.

-Brumby (2019)
+Brumby (2019), Australia

 In 2019, an extreme heatwave with temperatures exceeding 42 C in central Australia lead to the death of approximately 40 brumbies.

-Bats
+Bats (2014, 2018), Australia

 In 2014 and 2018, heatwaves in Australia killed significant portions of local bat populations.

-Migratory birds (2020)
+Migratory birds (2020) New Mexico

 In August 2020, observers reported that hundreds of dead migratory birds heading south for the winter had been found at the White Sands Missile Range in New Mexico.
 By September, the number had increased to tens of thousands, and the die-off had spread across at least New Mexico, Colorado, Texas, Arizona, and farther north into Nebraska.
 The birds were migrating species, including "owls, warblers, hummingbirds, loons, flycatchers, and woodpeckers".
 They seemed to be emaciated, as if they had just kept on flying until they dropped.
 Possible causes of the deaths include climate crisis and wildfires, according to The Guardian.

-2022 Oder environmental disaster
+Fish (2022), River Oder

 In 2022, a mass die-off of fish, beaver and other wildlife occurred in the Oder river, between Poland and Germany.

+Fish (2023), Darling River

+In March 2023, millions of fish were reported dead along the Darling River at Menindee, following a heatwave.
+Initially, police attributed the cause to (naturally occurring) hypoxic blackwater.
+Subsequently it was announced that the New South Wales government will treat the deaths as a "pollution incident", thus giving the Environmental Protection Authority (EPA) greater investigative powers.

+Dairy cattle (2023), Texas explosion

+In April 2023, an explosion and subsequent fire at South Fork Dairy, near Dimmitt, Texas resulted in the deaths of an estimated 18,000 dairy cattle.